glouppe/info8006-introduction-to-ai/lecture1.md

 operator, after posing some written questions, cannot tell whether the written responses come from a person or from a computer.

-- This results in an *operational* definition of intelligence.
+- *Operational* definition of intelligence.

 .grid[
 .col-2-3[